-You may bring your own cellphone to camp.
+You may bring your own cellphone or other technology to camp.
 However, to maintain our tech-free campus, your phone may not stay in the cabin with your campers, and you many not carry it throughout the day.
 We provide a designated place for you to keep and charge your cell phone.
 There will be internet-ready computers for your use in the staff lounge.

 In the case of an emergency, you can receive messages and phone calls via the camp office.
 All personal calls must be taken or made only during your daily time off.